 Co-funding of regional, national and international funding programmes

 The COFUND scheme aims at stimulating regional, national or international programmes operating in Europe to foster excellence in researchers’ training, mobility and career development, spreading the best practices of Marie Skłodowska-Curie Actions.
 COFUND provides co-financing for funding a programme which leverages other regional, national or international funding.
 The programmes can be new or already in existence, but they must be either:

 - Postdoctoral Programmes or

 - Doctoral Programmes

 All programmes must have an element of transnational mobility, either bringing new researchers into the country (incoming mobility), sending researchers outside of the country for a defined period (outgoing mobility) or assisting researchers previously active in the country to re-establish themselves there (reintegration).
-On top of transnational mobility, applicants are encouraged to include elements of cross-sectoral mobility into their programmes.
+On top of transnational mobility, applicants are encouraged to include elements of cross-sectoral mobility and Interdisciplinarity into their programmes.

-Any organisation in a Member State or Associated country that can manage a fellowships programme for Experienced Researchers can apply.
-This includes universities and other higher education institutions, research centres, funding agencies, charitable bodies….
-The financial support offered by the action varies but is approximately 50% of the total costs of the fellowships programme, up to a maximum of €10 million per programme, by way of a fixed amount (COFUND allowance) equivalent to the minimum salary that researchers should receive, and can be used to support any cost items in the programme.
+Any organisation in a Member State or Horizon Europe Associated country that can manage a fellowships programme for researchers can apply.
+This includes universities and other higher education institutions, research centres, funding agencies, charitable bodies, enterprise, etc. The financial support offered by the action varies but is up to a maximum of €10 million per programme, by way of a fixed amount (COFUND allowance) equivalent to the minimum salary that researchers should receive, and can be used to support any cost items in the programme.
 The participation of other sectors such as the private, public or other sectors, where appropriate, is strongly encouraged.